magland/sortingview/README.md

 ## Sharing the kachery cloud directory between multiple users

-On a shared system, you may want to share your kachery cloud directory between multiple users so that they can utilize the same projects, mutables, local files, and task backends.
+On a shared system, you may want to share your kachery cloud directory between multiple users so that they can utilize the same local files.
 Follow these steps:

 * Create a new kachery cloud directory in a location where the users may access it with read and write permissions.
 For example, this could be on a shared drive.